MaddyGutieruiz/SQL-challenge/README.md

 ### Data Analysis

-#### SQL code for the Data Analysis questions can he found here:
+SQL code for the Data Analysis questions can he found here: https://github.com/MaddyGutieruiz/SQL-challenge/blob/main/SQL_Data_Analysis_Code.sql

 1. List the employee number, last name, first name, sex, and salary of each employee.

         Answers to data analysis question one can be found here: https://github.com/MaddyGutieruiz/SQL-challenge/blob/main/SQL_Data_Analysis_Q1.csv

 2. List the first name, last name, and hire date for the employees who were hired in 1986.

         Answers to data analysis question two can be found here:

 3. List the manager of each department along with their department number, department name, employee number, last name, and first name.

         Answers to data analysis question three can be found here:

 4. List the department number for each employee along with that employee’s employee number, last name, first name, and department name.

         Answers to data analysis question Four can be found here:

 5. List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.

+        Answers to data analysis question Five can be found here:

 6. List each employee in the Sales department, including their employee number, last name, and first name.

+        Answers to data analysis question Six can be found here:

 7. List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

+        Answers to data analysis question Seven can be found here:

 8. List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+        Answers to data analysis question Eight can be found here: